Chants of 'cheat cheat cheat' after Green's contentious catch to dismiss Gill | Sports-Games

 ''The replay was inconclusive.
 They should have zoomed in on his fingers closely before taking the call.
 It could cost India dearly in the run chase,'' he told PTI.

-Commentating on BBC, former Australian opener Justin Langer felt Green had his giant fingers underneath ball when he pulled off a one-hander screamer to his left at gully. ''The fingers were underneath the ball otherwise that ball would have snapped back.
+Commentating on BBC, Langer felt Green had his giant fingers underneath the ball when he pulled off a one-hander screamer to his left at gully. ''The fingers were underneath the ball otherwise that ball would have snapped back.
 If you are Indian fan, it will be not out.
 If you are an Australian, it would be out.
 If you are an England fan, it will be not out.
 That is how I see it,'' said Langer in a lighter vein.

-The tall all-rounder had dived to his right to take a stunning catch of Ajinkya Rahane in the first innings.
+The tall all-rounder had dived to his right to take a stunning catch to dismiss Rahane in the first innings.
 Rahane made 89 in his first Test innings in 18 months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)